Updated: Jul 11

 Does everyone run together?

 We break into groups of 15 or less to run at different paces and spread out across trails.
 Our reasoning?
 We want to minimize the impact to wildlife, trails, and other folks getting out and enjoying nature!

 That said, no one should run alone.
 This is both for safety purposes and because community is central to our runs (nothing like swapping life stories on a roll-y run through the Wasatch, amirite??!)
-We offer at least one run per meetup that is no-drop, meaning there’s a designated sweeper to pace the final group and ensure no one gets left behind.
+We offer at least one run per meetup that is party pace, which celebrates running at any pace and ensures no one runs alone.
 If you become separated from the group you start with, we ask that you slow down and join the group behind you.

-And who are these sweepers, you might ask?
+And who are these party pacers, you might ask?
 They’re volunteers within WoW!

-If you’ve attended runs and haven’t been a sweeper yet, we’d love for you to consider volunteering.
+If you’ve attended runs and haven’t been a party pacer yet, we’d love for you to consider volunteering.
 It’s a great way to hold yourself accountable for attending (especially during the darker and colder months), as well as an awesome opportunity to meet new people!
-And if that isn't enough: our sweepers also get entered into our quarterly WoW drawing for rad swag and gear!
+And if that wasn’t enough: Our party pacers also get entered into our quarterly WoW drawing for rad swag and gear!

 I’m still a little intimidated–any recommendations?

 Come to one of our meetups!
 Seriously.